 If you have never heard of poutine, it’s time to start.
-Poutine is a traditional Canadian dish.
-It’s the ultimate comfort food — French fries smothered in gravy and topped with cheese curds.
-It’s no surprise that poutine is all the rage – who doesn’t love French fries?
+Poutine is a traditional Canadian dish and the ultimate comfort food- french fries smothered in gravy and topped with cheese curds.
+It’s no surprise that poutine is all the rage – who doesn’t love french fries?
 And who doesn’t love French fries smothered in cheese?
-I made my own poutine — vegan, of course.
-It’s really simple.
-I made my Perfect Baked Oven Fries which are crispy on the outside and tender on the inside.
-Then I topped the fries with some Daiya mozzarella cheese and melted it until it was gooey.
-Lastly, I smothered the whole thing with my delicious brown “beefy” gravy.
-This was so good.
-It was hot, crispy, gooey, cheesy, and indulgent.
+In this vegan take on the classic, we topped the fries with some vegan mozzarella cheese and melted it until it was gooey.
+Lastly, we smothered the whole thing with a delicious brown 'beefy' gravy.

 For the French Fries: